duduyoyo/WebSocket4OPC/README.md

 # WebSocket4OPC
 Enable WebSocket in OPC DA/AE Server with JSON return, first time ever

-DCOM was developed more than 2 decades ago and that was the technology classic OPC started with.
-Young kids get out of school with dynamic languages on hand.
-They care about writing a few line scripts to bring data back rather than knowing how it happens under hood, and it is anti-intuitive to get their feet wet on this legacy.
-With the adoption of WebSocket everywhere it is time to introspect how to combine this new technology with old DCOM.
+DCOM was developed more than 2 decades ago, wich was the technology classic OPC adopted.
+Young kids out of school enjoy dynamical languages (JavaScript/Python etc) since they are simple and straightforward.
+They are reluctunt to get their feet wet on this legacy technology.
+So it is OPC veteran's responsibility to bridge the gap.
+But how?
+With the introduction of WebSocket in main languages, WebSocket makes it possible as a glue to combine dynamical languages and legacy DCOM together.
 The solution, WebSocket4OPC, is such an exploration.
-It utilizes WebSocket in IIS to communicate with OPC server and wraps all dirty work in simple JSON return.
-This solution gets rid of DCOM completely since IIS and OPC servers are hosted in the same one.
+It utilizes WebSocket as network transportation between various clients and OPC server.
+All dirty work are wrapped in server so clients enjoy simple JSON return.
+No DCOM to deal with in having OPC data, period!

 <h2>Benefits</h2>

-.No DCOM required to connect a classic OPC server, period<br>
+.No DCOM required to connect a classic OPC server<br>
-.Dynamical languages (JavaScript, Python etc.) support<br>
+.Dynamical languages (JavaScript/Python etc) supportted<br>
-.Return in JSON format<br>
+.JSON Return<br>
-.Intuitive and streamlined commands instead of long and difficult RESTful API<br>
+.Intuitive and easy commands instead of long REST API<br>
-.No worry about future DCOM vulnerability any more<br>
+.No future DCOM vulnerability any more<br>
 .Account authentication available<br>
 .Secure connection available<br>
 .Native mobile application made feasible<br>
-.No thousand-page OPC UA document to read<br>
+.No thousand-page OPC UA documents to go through<br>
 .No OPC UA certificate configuration required<br>
 .No firewall configuration required<br>
 .Edge connection ready<br>